NicOudart/UVSQ_M2_NewSpace_TP_Python/docs/5_Export_affichage.md

 ###############################################################################
 #HEADER

-#This short function returns a figure of the GPS satellite number of the
+#This short function returns a figure showing the GPS satellite number of the
 #selected pivot, as a function of time.

 #Inputs: